cassiel/arduino-node.js/README.md

 - Install [Node.js](https://nodejs.org/)
 - Install [node serialport](https://github.com/voodootikigod/node-serialport) (via `npm`).
 Under OS X and Linux this can't be installed globally with `-g` (because, well, Javascript); a local `npm install serialport` seems to work fine.
-- Our CoffeeScript sources are in directory `coffee`; to automatically compile these into Javascript, install CoffeeScript (`sudo npm -install -g coffee` - which might require the `node` command, via `sudo apt-get install nodejs-legacy`) and then:
+- Our CoffeeScript sources are in directory `coffee`; to automatically compile these into Javascript, install CoffeeScript (`sudo npm install -g coffee-script`) - which might require the `node` command in order to run (via `sudo apt-get install nodejs-legacy`) and then:

         coffee -c -w -o __js/ coffee/